Becoming a provider of listings¶

 Stripe has rejected your payout method.
 A valid payout method needs to be provided.

-If you encounter issues with setting up Stripe or receiving payments, submit a case with Marketplace Operations.
+If you encounter issues with setting up Stripe or receiving payments, contact Snowflake Support.